qsnjason/qsnjsclient/README.md

 Unsubscribe
 ---

-Unsubscribe will disable events and cleanly shutdown the provided model internally.
-Provide the instrument object to be unsubscribed from.
+Unsubscribe will disable events and cleanly shutdown the model.
+Provide either the model object or an object containing the model `type` and `name` to be unsubscribed from.

-	qsn.unsubscribe(instr, function(result) {
+	qsn.unsubscribe(model, function(result) {
-  console.log('unsubscribed from instrument', instr.name);
+  console.log('unsubscribed from model', model.name);
  });

 BBS Messaging